 - Explosives in the space occupied by people, except small-arms ammunition.

 - Labeled radioactive materials in the space occupied by people.

-- More than 500 pounds total of allowed hazardous materials, and no more than 100 pounds of any one class.
+- More than 500 pounds total of allowed HazMat, and no more than 100 pounds of any 1 class.

-Riders sometimes board a bus with an unlabeled hazardous material.
+Riders sometimes board a bus with an unlabeled HazMat.
 Do not allow riders to carry on common hazards such as car batteries or gasoline.